 Specifies the name of the user-customized SQL error file that PowerExchange uses for Oracle bulk data movement operations.

-Specifies that PowerExchange Express CDC for Oracle is the CDC solution to use for a PowerExchange installation.
+Specifies PowerExchange Express CDC for Oracle as the CDC solution to use for the PowerExchange installation.

 Controls whether PowerExchange handles the following types of numeric columns in Oracle source tables in a manner that prevents data loss: